cfranco92/chat-bot-openai-whatsapp/README.md

-# WhatsApp API - Veterinary Appointment Bot
+# WhatsApp API - Business Chatbot

-A WhatsApp bot for managing veterinary appointments using the official WhatsApp Business API.
-The bot allows users to schedule appointments for their pets through an interactive conversation flow.
+A flexible WhatsApp bot using the official WhatsApp Business API.
+The bot can be configured for various business purposes through environment variables, supporting different conversation flows and roles.
+Currently configured for appointment scheduling with multi-language support.

 ## 🚀 Features

 - WhatsApp webhook for receiving and processing messages
-- Appointment management system with conversational flow
+- Configurable conversation flows through environment variables
 - Multi-language support (English and Spanish)
 - Support for different message types:
   - Text